josephm1/Safe-API-Doc/index.md

 ## Containers

-// More info here and great reference <https://github.com/maidsafe/rfcs/blob/master/text/0046-new-auth-flow/containers.md>
+TODO: More info here and great reference <https://github.com/maidsafe/rfcs/blob/master/text/0046-new-auth-flow/containers.md>

 Containers are Mutable Data Structures that are generally used for storing particular types of data i.e. `_music` stores music and sound files.

 ### Root Container

-// Could be made simpler
+TODO: Could be made simpler

 The root container is the main entry point for the user and apps to interact with.
 It is a locally encrypted container stored at a random location on the network known only to the user, that generally only the authenticator has write access to.

 Its reference will be stored in the users session packet on account creation.
 Keys starting with an underscore ( _ ) are reserved for internal usage by the authenticator, while the authenticator may also allow the creation of other keys later.

-// Session Packet
+TODO: Session Packet

 The authenticator has another mapped data container which holds the encryption keys per each container, which is locally encrypted with a separate key that only the authenticator has access to and will never be shared.
 This is called: `RootKeysContainer`.